Your relationship with food…

 Sophocles

-Follow your own guidelines
+Follow your guidelines.

 He who wishes to be obeyed must know how to command.